Low-Level and NUMA-Aware Optimization for High-Performance Quantum Simulation: System Architecture and Methodology

 \subsubsection{Memory Prefetching}

 To further reduce memory access latency, for each group of 4 complex numbers processed, the code explicitly employs prefetching via \texttt{\_mm\_prefetch} to load future cache lines in advance, reducing cache miss penalties when processing large blocks of data.
-Our kernel processes 8 doubles at a time, hence prefetching data 16 and 32 elements ahead ensures that the subsequent iterations’ data is already loaded into the L1 cache.
+This is critical for wide vector loads (\texttt{\_mm512\_load\_pd}) to sustain bandwidth.
+Our kernel processes eight doubles at a time, hence prefetching data 16 and 32 elements ahead ensures that the subsequent iterations’ data is already loaded into the L1 cache.